cardano-scaling/hydra/docs/adr/2022-12-05_021-Bounded-transaction-validity-on-Hydra-protocol-transactions.md

   e.g. via a `--contestation-period` command line option.
 - Lower tx bound should be the last known slot as reported by the `cardano-node`.
-- Upper tx bound is the current slot + minimum between `contestationPeriod` and `maxGraceTime`.
+- Upper tx bound is the current time + minimum between `contestationPeriod` and `maxGraceTime`.
-- When submitting the `InitTx` make sure to use `--contestation-period` value.
+- When submitting the `InitTx` make sure to use `--contestation-period` value from our node's flag.
 - If other nodes observe `OnInitTx` and the `contestationPeriod` value does not match with their `--contestation-period` setting - ignore `InitTx`.
 - Rename `closeGraceTime` to `maxGraceTime` since we are using it also for upper